-The appraisers have not been provided with current title work of the subject property.
-Historical title work pertains to other configurations of the property.
-The appraisers express no opinion as to the existence of easements or restrictions to the subject property that would adversely affect market value or in any way create an exception to clear title.
-For the purposes of this appraisal, it is presumed that any easements or restrictions to clear title consist only of typical utility, drainage and road right-of-way easements that do not preclude normal development of the property and have no influence on market value.
-As stated in the Hypothetical Condition subsection of this report, valuation is predicated upon the absence of adverse easements or deed restrictions affecting the property.
+The appraisers express no opinion as to the existence of other easements or restrictions to the subject property that would adversely affect market value or in any way create an exception to clear title.
+For the purposes of this appraisal, it is presumed that any other easements or restrictions to clear title consist only of typical utility, drainage and road right-of-way easements that do not preclude normal development of the property and have no influence on market value.